ccameron-chromium/canvas-color-space/CanvasHighDynamicRangeProposal.md

 ### Use Cases

-There three main classes of HDR use cases that inform this proposal.
-The are:
+There are three main classes of HDR use cases that inform this proposal.
+They are:

 * To draw content that can precisely color-match existing SDR content, while allowing to take advantage of HDR headroom.
   * E.g, adding HDR to an existing SDR application.